-The members of the compensation committee are Mr. Wolf (Chairman) and Mr. Kraws.
-This committee determines, approves, and reports to the Board of Directors on all elements of compensation of our executive officers.
-The compensation committee also has the power to prescribe, amend, and rescind rules relating to our stock incentive plans, to grant options and other awards under the stock incentive plans, and to interpret the stock incentive plans.
+The members of the Compensation Committee are Mr. Kraws (Chairman), Mr. Tarriff and Mr. Wolf.
+The Compensation Committee determines, approves, and reports to the Board of Directors on all elements of compensation of our executive officers.

-Each of Mr. Wolf and Mr. Kraws are "independent" under the applicable rules of the NYSE MKT, LLC.
+Each of Mr. Kraws, Mr. Tarriff and Mr. Wolf are "independent" under the applicable rules of the NYSE MKT.

-The compensation committee operates under a formal charter that governs its duties and standards of performance.
+The Compensation Committee operates under a formal charter that governs its duties and standards of performance.
 A copy of the charter is available on our website at www.syntheticbiologics.com in the Investors section of the site.

-Our compensation committee annually reviews the compensation program for our Chief Executive Officer and other members of senior management and then makes recommendations to the full board for determination.
-In each case, the committee takes into account the results achieved by the executive, his future potential, and his scope of responsibilities and experience.
-During our fiscal year ended December 31, 2012, the committee evaluated the performance of our executives and considered the compensation levels and equity programs at comparable companies and related industries before it made its compensation recommendations to the full board, including recommendations regarding salary increases, awards of cash bonuses and awards of stock options.
+Our Compensation Committee annually reviews the compensation program for our Chief Executive Officer and other members of senior management and then makes recommendations to the full Board of Directors for determination.
+In each case, the Compensation Committee takes into account the results achieved by the executive, his future potential, and his scope of responsibilities and experience.
+Our Chief Executive Officer makes recommendations to the Compensation Committee regarding the compensation of our other Executive Officer but does not participate in any discussions or processes concerning his own compensation, and participates in a non-voting capacity in discussions or processes concerning the compensation of our Chief Financial Officer and other members of management.

+During our fiscal year ended December 31, 2014, the Compensation Committee evaluated the performance of our executives and other officers and considered the compensation levels and equity programs at comparable companies and related industries before it made its compensation recommendations to the full Board, including recommendations regarding salary increases, awards of cash bonuses and awards of stock options.

-The committee administers our stock plan, including review and recommendation of long-term incentive compensation for each executive, director and employee, including grants of stock options.
-The committee believes that this long-term incentive compensation aligns the interests of our executives with those of our stockholders and furthers executive retention.
+The Compensation Committee administers our stock plan, including review and recommendation of long-term incentive compensation for each executive, director and employee, including grants of stock options.
+The Compensation Committee believes that this long-term incentive compensation aligns the interests of our executives with those of our stockholders and furthers executive retention.

-The committee also reviews and recommends to the Board of Directors appropriate director compensation programs for service as directors, committee chairs and committee members.
+The Compensation Committee also reviews and recommends to the Board of Directors appropriate director compensation programs for service as directors, Committee chairs and Committee members.